mmarinel/42-Exam__Rank03/README.md

 Also, each "make" creates another file which is the compressed version of the three files present in the current sub-directory (minipaint/micropaint).
 This file will be then moved to the  ../../examRank-03_Tester/[mini_paint|micropaint]/ directory...ready to be fed to the tester!
 (So, if you want to use the tester, get it from Glagan: https://github.com/Glagan/42-exam-rank-03.git and put it in the directory listed above!)

+If you want to exercise, try cloning this repo and overwrite my source files with yours!